Is the lionization of the physical health business overshadowing mental health?

 In the year 1949, the National Association for Mental Health, in the United States of America established Mental Health Month and is observed in May every year.
-Their objectives were developing awareness of the importance of mental health, celebrating recovery from mental illness, through media, events, outreach activities, and distribution of a toolkit of material that could guide and touch millions of Americans’ lives.
+Their objectives were focussed on developing awareness about the importance of mental health, and celebrating recovery from mental illness, through media, events, outreach activities, and distribution of a toolkit of material that could guide and touch millions of Americans’ lives.

-And NAMI ( National Alliance on Mental Illness)- is America’s largest grassroots mental health organization dedicated to support, serve, and treat mental illness.
+And NAMI ( National Alliance on Mental Illness)- is America’s largest grassroot mental health organization dedicated to support, serve, and treat mental illness.

 According to WHO, one in four of the world’s population suffers from different mental, behavioral, neurological disorders, drug abuse, epilepsy, dementia, mental retardation, schizophrenia, and stress-related disorders.